-In addition, RenaissanceRe, the Company's ultimate parent, maintains a facility letter, with Citibank Europe plc ("Citibank Europe"), pursuant to which Citibank Europe has established a letter of credit facility under which Citibank Europe provides a commitment to issue letters of credit for the accounts of RenaissanceRe's operating subsidiaries and joint ventures, including the Company (the "Participants").
-Effective December 21, 2021, the aggregate commitment amount was increased from \$300.0 million to \$350.0 million.
-The letter of credit facility is scheduled to expire on December 31, 2023.
+In addition, RenaissanceRe, the Company's ultimate parent, maintains a facility letter, dated December 19, 2022 with Citibank Europe plc ("Citibank Europe"), which replaced the facility letter dated September 17 2010, and pursuant to which Citibank Europe has established a letter of credit facility under which Citibank Europe provides a commitment to issue letters of credit for the accounts of RenaissanceRe's operating subsidiaries and joint ventures, including DaVinci (the "Participants").
+From the effective date of the facility until January 15, 2023, the aggregate committed amount was \$230.0 million.
+With effect on and from January 16, 2023, the aggregate committed amount of the facility was reduced to \$160.0 million, with a right, subject to satisfying certain conditions, to increase the size of the facility to \$260.0 million.
+On January 26, 2023, the aggregate committed amount of the facility was increased by \$20.0 million to \$180.0 million.
+The letter of credit facility is scheduled to expire on December 31, 2024.
 At all times during which it is a party to the facility, each Participant is obligated to pledge to Citibank Europe securities with a value that equals or exceeds the aggregate face amount of its then-outstanding letters of credit.
 In the case of an event of default under the facility with respect to a Participant, Citibank Europe may exercise certain remedies, including terminating its commitment to such Participant and taking certain actions with respect to the collateral pledged by such Participant (including the sale thereof).
 In the facility letter, each Participant makes representations and warranties that are customary for facilities of this type and agrees that it will comply with certain informational and other undertakings.
-At December 31, 2021, RenaissanceRe had \$301.9 million aggregate face amount of letters of credit outstanding and, subject to the sublimits described above, \$48.1 million remained unused and available to the Participants under this facility, of which \$3.6 million of the aggregate face amount of letters of credit outstanding relates to the Company.
+At December 31, 2022, RenaissanceRe had \$204.7 million aggregate face amount of letters of credit outstanding and, subject to the sublimits described above, \$25.3 million remained unused and available to the Participants under this facility, of which \$3.3 million of the aggregate face amount of letters of credit outstanding relates to the Company.